pzemtsov/pzemtsov.github.io/_posts/2014-05-09-gcc-optimisations-and-pointer-aliasing.md

 **Any C/C++ program compiled with option `-O2` or `-O3` is potentially unsafe and incorrect!**

 It is common practice to compile everything with `-O3`.
 Everybody wants speed, and everybody knows `-O3` means speed.
-This way unfamilliar, old and well forgotten, or third-party code  may end up being compiled like this, and who knows what is inside?
+This way unfamiliar, old and well forgotten, or third-party code  may end up being compiled like this, and who knows what is inside?
 An author may have specifically relied on aliasing.
 One very common way of deliberate aliasing is when we cast pointers to different types in order to access the same memory differently.
 Consider following artificial example: we want to check how the value changes if we fill its first bytes with zeroes (for instance,